dimitry-lzs/space/rules_v1.md

 **Game Rules Summary: Flight Path Board Game**

 **Objective:** Embark on a cosmic journey!
-Establish a thriving colony on your chosen celestial body (Mars, Enceladus, Venus, Titan, Europa) by navigating through a series of galactic challenges and opportunities.
+Establish a thriving settlement on your chosen celestial body (Mars, Enceladus, Venus, Titan, Europa) by navigating through a series of galactic challenges and opportunities.

 **Celestial Destinations: The Galactic Five**